iterative/dvc.org/content/docs/command-reference/exp/apply.md

 ## Options

+- `--no-force` - fail if this command would overwrite conflicting differences between the `experiment` and the workspace.

 - `-h`, `--help` - shows the help message and exit.

 - `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if no